Special Education

 Special Education Program Services

-Like all charter schools, Two Roads is a public school.
-Two Roads serves students with disabilities and English Learners and provides services to students as required by state and federal law.
-Charter schools are subject to all federal and state laws and constitutional provisions prohibiting discrimination on the basis of disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, need for special education services, and certain other grounds.
-Laws applicable to students with disabilities include the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973 (Section 504), and the Americans with Disabilities Act (ADA).
-In most cases, the services required by a student with disabilities can be provided at Two Roads.
+Two Roads is a public charter school and proudly serves students with disabilities and English Learners, providing all services required by state and federal law.
+Charter schools must follow all laws prohibiting discrimination based on disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, need for special education services, and more.
+We comply with IDEA, Section 504, and the ADA, and in most cases, the services a student needs can be provided at Two Roads.